djx314/ohNoMyCirce/Shapeless.md

 [error] two errors found
 ```

-Don't pay attention to second error message, then you can find
+Don't pay attention to second error message.
+Then you can find
 the error code snippet in the `Code Snippet` message.
 Fix it.:
 ```scala